alphanodes/additionals/docs/manual.rst

 Menu section
 ------------

+First of all: This section is only visible in case the ``Redmine HRM Plugin`` is not installed.
+If you are also using the ``Redmine HRM Plugin`` this section disappears because the functionality is also an important part of ''HRM''.
-Here you can define new top menu items and change some standard settings on the menu behaviour.
+Otherwise, you can define here new top menu items and change some standard settings on the menu behaviour.

 .. note:: Please restart the application server, if you remove a menu item or change permissions as well as changing the custom help url.